A Creative Quarantine: Why It Matters (And How You Can Do It!)

 Having such an outlet to keep busy is especially beneficial for children since they have not yet fully grasped why they can't see their friends.
 There are numerous developmental benefits for children when it comes to art.
 Firstly, they are able to practice their motor skills by grasping art supplies and making controlled movements to create their artworks.
-Secondly, art assists in their developmental learning by helping them practice critical learning, planning concepts and following through on those ideas.
-They also recieve learn about important concepts like size, shape, and spatial reasoning.
+Secondly, art assists in their developmental learning by helping them practice critical learning, planning concepts, and following through on those ideas.
+They also learn about important concepts like size, shape, and spatial reasoning.
 Finally, let's not forget that art is a communicative tool.
-Art can be used not only to help them express themselves but also give you a clearer understanding of how your child perceives the world.
+Art can be used not only to help them express themselves but also to give you a clearer understanding of how your child perceives the world.
 With active listening and asking open-ended questions at the end of each art session, you'll definitely be able to get to know your little human better.

 Not to worry if you don't have children to share this hobby with.
 As we explained above, creating art is equally beneficial for adults as well.

-Download free colouring printable here.
+Download free coloring printables here.